caninetools/canine.tools/donate.md

 description: "Want to support canine.tools services?
 Here is how!"
 permalink: /donate/
 ---
-Thank you for showing interest in supporting canine.tools!
+Thank you for showing interest in supporting the canine.tools project!
 However, we don't take direct donations for the time being.
 However, please support the creators of the services & frontends you use instead!

 Not all services allow donations, but please support the ones that do!